aizzakku-studios/MintSCX/README.md

 # MintSCX
 MintSCX is a Scratch "framework" that provides basic tools that make your project more abstract and efficient.
+Here's the whole documentation on blocks: https://github.com/aizzakku-studios/MintSCX/tree/block-docs